dbrowning2/grapheneos/root.md

   - Developer mode and USB debugging have been enabled and adb/fastboot commands are functional
   - You are connected via USB
   - You have an unlocked bootloader
+  - If there are any pending updates install them and reboot before starting this

 ## Magisk